How Much Does a Retaining Wall Cost to Build? [2025 Data]

 • Steel retaining walls support deep excavations or keep back soil next to a structure, a deep terrace, or a long drop.
 Corten Steel is the most expensive option.
 Some installers use a sheet of Corten over a timber or concrete wall as a wallet-friendly option that still offers extra protection.

-Ongoing Expenses of a Retaining Wall
+Additional Cost Factors of Building a Retaining Wall

 You’ll also have to think about long-term costs, including wall repairs, replacements, or even rebuilding a damaged wall.
 Here are common ongoing expenses.